Rory McIlroy: Personal life

 McIlroy was raised Catholic and has self-identified as Irish, Northern Irish, and British.
-He carries a British passport, although he usually is reluctant to discuss his nationality at length.
-During the Troubles, McIlroy's great uncle Joe McIlroy was shot to death by the Ulster Volunteer Force in a sectarian attack at his home in 1972, after he moved his Catholic family into the predominantly-Protestant area of Orangefield, Belfast.
+He stated in 2010 that he carries a British passport, although he usually is reluctant to discuss his nationality at length.
+During the Troubles, McIlroy's great-uncle Joe McIlroy was shot to death by the Ulster Volunteer Force in a sectarian attack at his home in 1972, after he moved his Catholic family into the predominantly-Protestant area of Orangefield, Belfast.
 Despite this family trauma, McIlroy's parents refused to become embittered.
 McIlroy attended a mixed school that was majority Protestant and stated his Catholic background "was never an issue".
 Regarding the Troubles, McIlroy said in 2012: "I haven't talked about it with my parents.
 I don't want to be defined by that.
 It's not how my generation thinks."

 As golf was named an Olympic sport for the first time since 1904 at the 2016 Summer Olympics, McIlroy was regularly questioned whether he would represent Great Britain or Ireland.
 He stated in 2013: "I feel Northern Irish and obviously being from Northern Ireland you have a connection to Ireland and a connection to the UK.
 If I could and there was a Northern Irish team I'd play for Northern Ireland.
 Play for one side or the other – or not play at all because I may upset too many people ...
 Those are my three options I'm considering very carefully."
 On the eve of the 2014 Irish Open, he declared that he would represent Ireland at the Olympics.